10 forgotten Black Stars legends who left a mark in the 2000s

-10 Forgotten Black Stars Players of the 2000s That You Must Remember Now
+10 Black Stars Players from the 2000s Who Faded from the Spotlight

 - The big-name Ghanaian players, such as Essien and Abedi Pele, are easily recalled by Ghanaian football fans